-Many children with Down syndrome are also born with heart, intestine, ear, or breathing problems.
-These health conditions often lead to other problems, such as airway (respiratory) infections or hearing loss.
+Some children may also have certain health issues, such as heart, intestine, ear, or breathing problems.
+These issues often lead to other problems, such as airway (respiratory) infections or hearing loss.
 But most of these problems can be treated.

 Your doctor may suggest that you have tests during pregnancy to find out if your baby has Down syndrome.
 You may decide to have:

 These include an ultrasound and a blood test during your first or second trimester.
 These tests can help show if the developing baby (fetus) is at risk for Down syndrome.

 These include chorionic villus sampling and amniocentesis.
 They can show if a baby has Down syndrome.
 You may want to have these tests if you have abnormal results from a screening test or if you are worried about Down syndrome.

 Sometimes a baby is diagnosed after birth.
 A doctor may have a good idea that a baby has Down syndrome based on the way the baby looks and the results of a physical exam.
 To make sure, the baby's blood will be tested.

 Your doctor will make a treatment plan that meets your child's needs.
 With care and support, most children who have Down syndrome can live full, healthy lives.

 You can help your child stay healthy by scheduling routine checkups.
 This will help to find, manage, and monitor any diseases and health problems that people with Down syndrome have a higher chance of getting.